Kjh451672/blog/_posts/2024-10-01-debugging.md

     attempts += 1
 ```

 To fix this, I added a break statement into the if-statement if the password is guessed correctly.
 I also moved the attempts variable to the end of the while-loop, so that it increments after every iteration.
-I set the number of attempts to a base value of one, since it only increases at the end of each guess, adn finally, I changed the first if-statement's conditional so it properly checks for the correct password.
+I set the number of attempts to a base value of one, since it only increases at the end of each guess, and finally, I changed the first if-statement conditional so it properly checks for the correct password.